Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

   inner_join(na_states, ., by = "region_code")
 ```

-Now, I produce a choropleth map of species seen in each county using the new `ggplot2::geom_sf()` ggplot2 geom for working with `sf` objects.
+Now, I produce a choropleth map of species seen in each state using the new `ggplot2::geom_sf()` ggplot2 geom for working with `sf` objects.

 ```r